-1. I am currently employed as Principal Metallurgist by Global Resource Engineering, Ltd at:
+1 I am currently employed as Principal Metallurgist by Global Resource Engineering, Ltd at:

 - 1. I am a Society of Mining Engineers (SME) Registered Member Qualified Professional in Mining/Metallurgy/Mineral Processing, #04144120. - 2.
 I hold a degree of Doctor of Philosophy (PhD) (1994) in Mining and Mineral Process Engineering from Queen's University at Kingston.
 As well as an MSc (1990) and BSc (1988) in Mining and Mineral Process Engineering from Queen's University at Kingston. - 3.
 I have practiced my profession since 1988 in capacities from metallurgical engineer to senior management positions for production, engineering, mill design and construction, research and development, and mining companies.
 My relevant experience for the purpose of this Mineral Resource Estimate is as the test work reviewer, process designer, process cost estimator, and economic modeler with 25 or more years of experience in each area. - 4.
 I have taken classes in mineral processing, mill design, cost estimation and mineral economics in university, and have taken several short courses in process development subsequently. - 5.
 I have worked in mineral processing, managed production and worked in process optimization, and I have been involved in or conducted the test work analysis and flowsheet design for many projects at locations in North America, South America, Africa, Australia, India, Russia and Europe for a wide variety of minerals and processes. - 6.
-I have supervised and analyzed test work, developed flowsheets and estimated costs for many projects including International Gold Resources Bibiani Mine, Aur Resources Quebrada Blanca Mine, Mineracao Caraiba S/A, Avocet Mining Taror Mine, Mina Punta del Cobre Pucobre Mine, and others, and have overseen the design and cost estimation of many other similar projects. - 7.
-I have worked or overseen the development or optimization of mineral processing flowsheets for close to one hundred projects and operating mines, including copper flotation and acid heap leach SX/EW processes. - 8.
+I have supervised and analyzed test work, developed flowsheets and estimated costs for many projects including International Gold Resources Bibiani Mine, Aur Resources Quebrada Blanca Mine, Mineracao Caraiba S/A, Avocet Mining Taror Mine, Mina Punta del Cobre Pucobre Mine, and others, and have overseen the design and cost estimation of many other similar projects. - I have worked or overseen the development or optimization of mineral processing flowsheets for close to one hundred projects and operating mines, including copper flotation and acid heap leach SX/EW processes. - 8.
 I have been involved in or managed many studies including scoping studies, prefeasibility studies, and feasibility studies. - 9.
-I have been involved with the mine development, construction, startup, and operation of several mines. - 10.
-I have read the definition of "Qualified Person" set out in National Instrument 43-101 and certify that by reason of my education, affiliation with a professional organization (as defined in National Instrument 43-101) and past relevant work experience, I fulfill the requirements to be a "Qualified Person" for the purposes of National Instrument 43-101.
+I have been involved with the mine development, construction, startup, and operation of several mines.

-- 11. I have not visited the project. - 12.
-I am responsible for Sections 13 and 17 of the technical report titled "Mineral Resource Estimate Technical Report, Coringa Project, Pará, Brazil" with an effective date of March 4th, 2018 (the "Technical Report") and have contributed to Sections 1, 2, 3, 24, 25, 26, and 27. - 13.
+- 10. I have read the definition of "Qualified Person" set out in National Instrument 43-101 and certify that by reason of my education, affiliation with a professional organization (as defined in National Instrument 43-101) and past relevant work experience, I fulfill the requirements to be a "Qualified Person" for the purposes of National Instrument 43-101. - 11.
+I have not visited the project. - I am responsible for Sections 13 and 17 of the technical report titled "Preliminary Economic Assessment Technical Report, Coringa Project, Pará, Brazil" with an effective date of September 6th, 2019 (the "Technical Report") and have contributed to Sections 1, 2, 3, 24, 25, 26, and 27. - 13.
 I am independent of the issuer as described in section 1.5 by National Instrument 43-101. - 14.
-I have no prior experience with the Coringa Project. - 15.
+I have previously had involvement with the properties that are the subject of the Technical Report as an Independent Qualified Person for the prior report completed in 2019. - 15.
 I have read National Instrument 43-101 and Form 43-101F1.
 The Resource Estimate has been prepared in compliance with the National Instrument 43-101 and Form 43-101F1. - 16.
 As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.